Nephelo/docker-image-logitech-media-server/README.md

-# Docker Container for Logitech Media Server
+# Docker Container for Logitech Media Server (LMS)

 This is a Docker image for running the Logitech Media Server package (aka SqueezeboxServer).
+Currently running version v7.9.1.

 Run Directly: